 Let $\exb$ be the subset of bounded functions in $\ex$.
 For $h\in \ex$, let the mass measure $\mu_h$ on $T_h$ be the image of Lebesgue measure $\lambda$ under $\pi_h$ and define the \textbf{coding function}

 \end{definition}

-It is shown in \cite[Prop.~2.9]{AbrahamDelmasHoscheit:exittimes} that the coding function $\code$ is continuous when the space of excursions is equipped with the uniform metric.
-The proof, however, becomes completely trivial if we use \thmref{main}, because the trees are already given in a parameterised form.
+It is shown in \cite[Prop.~2.9]{AbrahamDelmasHoscheit:exittimes} that the coding function $\code$ is Lipschitz continuous when the space of excursions is equipped with the uniform metric and the space of trees with the Gromov-Hausdorff-Prohorov metric.
+For the Gromov-Prohorov metric, this is a slightly weaker statement.
+The proof, however, becomes trivial in this case if we use \thmref{main}, because the trees are already given in a parameterised form.

 \begin{proposition} Let\/ $h, g \in \ex$.
 Then